-Many students do not take the time to stop by to see their college advisor, even when they need advice on choosing coursework or they just need something as simple as homework help on an assignment.
+Many students do not take the time to stop by to see their academic advisor, even when they need advice on choosing coursework or they just need something as simple as homework help on an assignment.
 This is unfortunate, as academic advisors are there to help students!
 Your college academic advisor, much like your high school counselor, is available to help you find ways to overcome those little and large obstacles that stand in the way of your academic success.

 Here are a few of the reasons why you really should go see your college academic advisor, especially when you need assistance.

 Get to Know One Another

 Many college freshmen assume that they only need to meet with their academic advisors once, and that’s it.
 Nothing could be further from the truth.
 Your college academic advisor is an expert in their field, as well as an expert at your school.
-Should you decide to switch majors, you feel you cannot take a course, or you need some sort of assistance with a class or with a professor, your academic advisor is the person who is in your corner all the way.
+Should you decide to switch majors, you feel you cannot take a course, or you need some sort of assistance with a class or with a professor, your college academic advisor is the person who is in your corner all the way.

 Get to know them early on in the term, by discussing not only your major, but what you plan on doing upon graduation as well.
 They may make suggestions for courses, professors, or even career fields that you may not have initially considered.

 Consider Different Options with Them

 Academic advisors are often assigned to freshmen based upon their majors, so your advisor probably knows more about your major and what it may entail than anyone else on campus.
 Your advisor can help with difficult coursework decisions, as well as make suggestions as to when to take more or fewer hours, based on what you have already taken.
 These are the people who can help you navigate the decision to go to summer school (or not) as well as help you decide which professors may be more suited to your personality type.

 Check-in with Them at Mid-Terms